FollySoft/Havoc/README.md

 #### SETUP
 Distribute 1 Havoc Blink to each player, representing that player's "Knight".
 Havoc tiles start in the "Forge" state, indicated by a flickering fire animation.
 Here, players can press the button to cycle between 3 weapons:

-- Sword   - A single blade, for players who want more of a challenge.
+- **Sword** - A single blade, for knights who desire more of a challenge.
-- Axe     - Double-sided blade.
-Best for players joining the battle for the first time.
+- **Axe** - Double-sided blade.
+Best for knights joining the battle for the first time.
-- Chakram - Three blades in a circle, for players who want more pretection from harm.
+- **Chakram** - Three blades in a circle, for knights who want more pretection from harm.

 Players select a weapon for their knight by double clicking, indicating that they are ready for battle.